willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/dando-suporte-ao-seu-codigo-em-varios-sistemas-operacionais.md

 ![Coveralls service website](images/image09.png)

 The login is very simple and you will have to enable integration with your Github.
-After this step you will see a list with all your repositories registered in Github.
+After this step, you will see a list with all your repositories registered in Github.
 Click the button to the left of your listed repository and wait for the message `"Off"` to become `"On"`.

 ![Adding repositories](images/image31.png)

 Note that with the repository enabled, we now have a link to the details page.
 By clicking this link we will be directed to a page with all the initial information for the project setup in coveralls.
-For our solution we will use the option to add coveralls information to the `.coveralls.yml` file.
+For our solution, we will use the option to add coveralls information to the `.coveralls.yml` file.

 ![](images/image20.png)